 Gender is a big and complex topic.
 It is easy to get lost in the different questions about measuring maleness and femaleness, evaluating gayness and monogendered relationships, identifying femininity and masculinity, treating gender dysphoria and traipsing through transgenderism.
 Let me try to make it simple for us by stating the seven main principles that I see the Bible teaching us about gender.
 There is a lot that goes into these summarizing tenets but just stating them makes a difficult topic easy to understand.

 These Christian tenets really are quite simple.
-But taken together their wisdom is profound, their implications far-reaching, and their practicality powerful.
+But taken together their wisdom is profound and their implications far-reaching.
+They are also powerfully practical.
 I contend that if you use these as a roadmap, you won’t go far off from God’s view on things.
 And you will be able to address your gender concerns and prosper in your relationships.

 I will include some primary Bible texts for each if you’d like to think about them some more.
-The Scripture verses are by no means exhaustive references to the principles, but reading each principle and then meditating on the Scriptures given can give insight into what God has done in giving us this wondrous gift.
+The Scripture verses are by no means exhaustive references to the principles, but reading each principle and then meditating on the Scriptures given can give insight into this wondrous gift called gender.

 The basis of all relationships is what goes on in God.
 From all eternity, God has been in perfect, intimate relationship within Themself.
 That is why God didn’t really need to create us for company.
 The Persons of the Trinity had it really good long before God made us.

 - Matthew 28:19; 2 Corinthians 13:13–14; 1Corinthians 2:10-11

 2. Gender is a Gift of the Image of the Triune God.

 Gender is not an arbitrary happenstance of our humanity, but a deliberate act of creation.
 God made us gendered to reflect His internal community of love.
 He generously made us as analogies to share that of which gender is the image.
 God had made sexual dimorphism in the plants and animals.
 This gift went beyond that to a polarity of soul.
 We cannot understand ourselves, the world, or God without understanding our genders.

 - Genesis 1:26–27; 1Corinthians 11:11–12